 Federal loans for medical school

 Federal student loans should be the first place you start when it comes to taking on debt for medical school.
-They tend to have lower loan interest rates and have more benefits than private loans, including:
+They tend to have lower student loan interest rates and have more benefits than private loans, including:

 As a medical school student, there are two main types of federal loans available to you: